If you or someone you know is in crisis and needs help now, call Lifeline - 13 11 14 or 000

 - Listen compassionately, ask open questions in a way that encourages the person to share their thoughts and feelings with you.
 Have a conversation.

 - Be patient; communicate in a way that conveys acceptance and respect for the person and what they are going through.

-- Don’t give your opinions or make negative or insensitive comments.
+- Don't give your opinions or make negative or unkind comments.

 - Remember that this isn't about fixing the person's problems.

-- Acknowledge the person’s pain.
-It’s okay to experience and express pain.
+- Acknowledge that it's okay to experience and express pain.

 - The person is not weak, a coward or selfish; they are in pain.

-- Don’t tell them to consider their families feelings, and consequences, or that this is selfish.
-The person is in distress and pain.
+- Don't tell them to consider their family's feelings, or that this is selfish.

 - Don't criticise, or tell them others have it worse, or that they have a lot to be grateful for.